 With generous support from the Turner Foundation and the Captain Planet Foundation, the Permanent Secretariat of the World Summit of Nobel Peace Laureates is pleased to invite youth delegates attending the World Summit to apply for the prestigious Turner Social Change Prize, accompanied by a $10,000 award to assist the recipient in her/his efforts to make a positive change at the local and/or global level.
 Through this prize, we seek to empower effective change makers to help us carry out our mission of sustainable peace and development for all.
 Finalists of the Turner Social Change Prize will go on to present their ideas to the Nobel Peace Laureates in a private session, where they will make their decision on the winning proposal(s).
 In the event that more than one winner is selected, the prize will be divided accordingly.

 The first Turner Social Change Prize was awarded at the 16th World Summit of Nobel Peace Laureates in Bogotá, Colombia.
 It was awarded to four young women who are changing the world through promoting inclusive societies, protecting the environment, and promoting tools in peacebuilding.
 Truly global in its scope, the prize was awarded to two Colombian youths, one South African youth, and youth from the United Arab Emirates.

 Leading by Example – Educational Webinars

 So that the Permanent Secretariat may continue to provide exceptional educational programming to students and young professionals year round, the Leading by Example team has taken on the goal of offering up to five educational webinars to take place in one calendar year.
 The webinars will follow a model similar to the Leading by Example workshops, in which they will feature experts and academicians focusing on topics related to the goals of the Nobel Peace Laureates, as well as the stories of youth delegates who are making positive changes in their communities.
-The schedule of webinars for the Leading by Example program will be released in early Fall 2017.
+The schedule of webinars for the Leading by Example program will be released once available.

 Educational Curriculum for Adoption in University Courses